pzgz/docker-ruby-passenger/README.md

 * Set timezone to China timezone
 * Use `zh_CN.UTF-8` as the locale
 * `sidekiq` daemon will be launched if it has been integrated in this container, the configuration file should be located as `config/sidekiq.yml`
+* Logs will be rotated by logrotator daily, max 100MB, and 60 retention.

 ## Idea
 The idea is pretty straight forward, create a container with `passenger` and `nginx` enabled, for running the Rails application.
 But, we will use `capistrano` for deploying, to support that, we need to allow `SSH` access to the container.
 So, the idea is to forward the `SSH` access to the container, so that the container can be used as a `capistrano` deployment target.